Popov-Lab-UNC/DELi/README.md

 # DELi
 ![DELi](./DELi_logo.png)

+> [!WARNING]
+> **Disclaimer:** DELi is currently under active development.
+Features and documentation WILL change.
+Use with caution.

-DELi (DNA-Encoded-Library informatics) is the software suite used by the CICBDD to do their in house DEL analysis.
+DELi (DNA-Encoded-Library informatics) is the software suite used by the CICBDD to do their in-house DEL analysis.
 It incorporates the whole pipeline post base-calling/sequencing including
 - Barcode/DEL ID calling and cube file generation
 - Mapping DEL IDs to enumerated chemical structures